 Plug and Play - A standard developed to ensure easy installation of peripherals.
-Theoretically, a newly installed card will automatically configure itself and work properly without requiring jumper configuration or device drivers.
+Theoretically, a newly installed card automatically configures itself and works properly without requiring jumper configuration or device drivers.

 POST - An acronym for Power On Self Test.
-A diagnostic program that is run whenever the system is cold booted.
+A diagnostic program which is run whenever the system is cold booted.

 RAM - An acronym for Random Access Memory.
-A type of memory that is used as the "working memory" of a computer system.
+A type of memory used as the "working memory" of a computer system.
 See DRAM and SRAM.